 - something about your health care or treatment.

-For example, your name and what medicine you take.
+For example, this can include your name and what medicine you take.

 Information that only identifies you, like your name and address, is not considered to be confidential patient information and may still be used.
-For example, to contact you about your care or change in appointments or to ask you if you want to opt back in for an individual research study you may consider worth opting back in for.
+For example, to contact you about your care or change in appointments or to ask you if you want to opt back in for an individual research study.

 Information about your health or care that is anonymised so that you can no longer be identified is not considered to be confidential patient information.